MTahaOzsahin/SliceItAll-Prototype/README.md

 # SliceItAll Prototype
- The game Slice It All! prototype
+ The game "Slice It All!" prototype

+Details will be added later.